Azure/azure-quickstart-templates/oms-cloudfoundry-solution/README.md

 ## Customization and Upgrade

-This template only deployed default resources with default settings, you might want to customize them to fit your needs.
+This template only deploys default resources with default settings, you might want to customize them to fit your needs.

 If there are new features of this template you wish to use, you can redeploy the template by clicking the `Deploy to Azure` button on top to sync with all the latest features provided by our templates.